Selecting Robust Features for Machine Learning Applications using Multidata Causal Discovery

 A comparison of the performance of Causal MLR to the performance of MLR models based on other feature selection baselines for the targets, Minimum MSLP and Total Integrated Precipitation are shown in Figures \ref{si:fig7} and \ref{si:fig8} respectively.

-The Mean Squared Error (MSE) and Mean Absolute Error (MAE) of the best model prediction of \emph{Maximum Surface Winds, MSLP and Total integrated Precipitation} on both the training, validation and test sets for the best ML models.
+The Root Mean Square Error (RMSE) and Mean Absolute Error (MAE) of the best model prediction of \emph{Maximum Surface Winds, MSLP and Total integrated Precipitation} on both the training, validation and test sets for the best ML models.
 All metrics signify a good performance for Causal-ML with far less number of inputs compared to the number of inputs from the best models using the Non-causal-RF and Non-causal MLR methods.
-For the best ML models used, MSE are listed in Table \ref{tab:rmse} and MAE are listed Table \ref{tab:mae}.
+For the best ML models used, RMSE are listed in Table \ref{tab:rmse} and MAE are listed Table \ref{tab:mae}.